apache/cordova-docs/docs/en/edge/guide/getting-started/symbian/index.md

 -------------------------

 - Download and install [cygwin](http://www.cygwin.com/setup.exe) (Windows only).
 Make sure you select "make" as it is not included by default
-- Donwload the latest copy of [Cordova](http://phonegap.com/download) and extract its contents.
+- Download the latest copy of [Cordova](http://phonegap.com/download) and extract its contents.
 We will be working with the Android directory.

 3. Setup New Project